 The Athena List is an annual script competition that selects exceptional scripts with women leaders at the heart of the story.
-As the central program in the Athena Film Festival’s Parity Pipeline program, The Athena List’s goal is to raise the profile of the scripts and the writers within the industry with the purpose of getting these movies made and elevating their careers to the next level.
+As the central program in the Athena Film Festival’s Creative Development program, The Athena List’s goal is to raise the profile of the scripts and the writers within the industry with the purpose of getting these movies made and elevating their careers to the next level.

 Over the course of seven years, three Athena List films have been released: "Little Pink House," written and directed by Courtney Balaker starring Catherine Keener; "On the Basis of Sex," written by Daniel Stiepleman and starring Felicity Jones; and "Clemency," written and directed by Chinonye Chukwu, premiered at the 2019 Sundance Film Festival, where it won the Grand Jury Prize and was released in December 2019 by Neon.